xogroup/bunnybus/API.md

  * `disableQueueBind` - flag to dictate if automatic queue binding should be turned on/off as part of the consume setup process.
 Defaults to `false`.  *[boolean]* **Optional**
  * `rejectUnroutedMessages` - flag to direct messages that were unroutable to provided handlers to either be automatically rejected or acknowledged off the queue.
 The default is silent acknowledgements.
 Defaults to `false`.  *[boolean]* **Optional**

-Note that updates in the options directed at changing connection string will not take affect immediately.  [`_closeConnection()`](#_closeConnectioncallback) needs to be called manually to invoke a new connection with new settings.
+Note that updates in the options directed at changing connection string will not take affect immediately.  [`ConnectionManager.close()`](#async-closename) needs to be called manually to invoke a new connection with new settings.

   ```javascript
   const BunnyBus = require('bunnybus');